 Rating: 3 / 4

 But then, of course, the Tyrannosaurus rex escapes.
 In one of the best known scenes in sci-fi motion picture history, the dinosaur attacks two SUV’s, eating a lawyer (always a good move) and almost killing Hammond’s grandchildren Lex (Ariana Richards) and Tim (Joseph Mazzello).
-It’s a harrowing, riveting moment, expertly blending animatronics and CG to eye-popping effect, and it jump-starts several more suspenseful action sequences; once you get to the velociraptors searching for prey in an industrial kitchen, all other faults in the film have been forgotten.
+It’s a harrowing, riveting moment, expertly blending animatronics and CG to eye-popping effect, and it jump-starts several superb action sequences; once you get to the velociraptors searching for prey in an industrial kitchen, all other faults in the film have been forgotten.

 It’s well known that immediately after wrapping Spielberg flew to Poland to film Schindler’s List (1993), supervising post-production on Jurassic Park remotely.
 That may account for its awkward first half.
-But it doesn’t excuse the less-than-stellar overall tone of the film; Jurassic Park may have its moments, but it’s nowhere near Spielberg’s amazing grasp of direction ten years prior.
+But it doesn’t excuse the less-than-stellar overall tone of the film; Jurassic Park has its moments, but it’s nowhere near Spielberg’s amazing grasp of direction ten years prior.